Beauty through the Decades

 “I’ve always liked to play and have fun with my hair and makeup.
 It hasn’t just always been about looking pretty.
 I like strong individual looks”

 SKIN CARE: I was blessed with good skin.
 I put this down to my Greek genes and olive oil.
 As a child, I remember dipping my fingers in my dads Ponds Cold Cream which he used after shaving.
 I wasn’t one to care a lot about skin care products.
 However, on my fortieth birthday, my sister Maria gave me a gift set containing Dr. Lewinn’s Private Formula Day Cream Moisturizer and Night Cream.
 I still use it to this day.
 As I have got older, I know the skin needs a little more help and have added a few more products.
-A new favorite is Sukin Organic Rose Hip Oil which I use twice a week at night.
+A new favorite is Sukin Organic Rose Hip Oil which I use at night.
 I am a believer in things working for you at night when your skin is relaxed and your body and mind is at peace.

 Images courtesy of Dimitra Silverman.